-Girl's escape exposes horror of 13 siblings kept captive
+Girl jumps out window, reveals that 13 siblings kept captive

 The parents, 49-year-old Louise Anna Turpin and 57-year-old David Allen Turpin, were jailed on $9 million bail.
 Charges that may include torture and child endangerment could come Wednesday and a court appearance is scheduled for Thursday, authorities said.

-In one of many surreal details that emerged as the investigation grew, it appears that an Elvis impersonator who performs weddings in Las Vegas is one of the few people who had direct dealings with the clan, and he saw a different side.
+In one of many surreal details that emerged as the investigation grew, it appears that an Elvis impersonator who performs weddings in Las Vegas is one of the few people who had direct dealings with the family, and he saw a different side.

 "It's very disturbing because I felt like I did know them," said Kent Ripley, the Elvis impersonator who led the parents through at least three vow renewal ceremonies in recent years, most recently on Halloween, 2015.